 You must make an appointment to get a vaccine.
-Appointments available Monday through Friday only.
 Appointments become available at midnight and fill up quickly.
-The vaccine requires two doses.
-You will schedule your second dose before leaving your first appointment….
-More
+The Moderna and Pfizer vaccines require two doses.
+You will schedule your second dose before leaving your first appointment.
+Bring your health… More

 According to Dr. Fauci, Director of the NIAD, getting vaccinated doesn’t give you a free pass to resume your pre-pandemic life.
 No vaccine guarantees perfect immunity against a virus.
 However, it does offer the chance to broaden the activities you… More